nsmsn/personal-site-v2/src/about/index.md

 You can track this site’s progress and iterations at [this GitHub repo](https://github.com/nsmsn/nicksimsondotcom).
 This site is built and deployed with [Eleventy](https://11ty.dev/) and [Netlify](https://netlify.com).
 My blog posts are available in both [RSS](https://www.nicksimson.com/feed/feed.xml) and [JSON](https://www.nicksimson.com/feed/feed.json).
 I prioritize performance and accessibility.
 You can read [a note on the type](/type) to learn about the fonts in use.

-Want even more?
-You can check out my public notes at [log.nicksimson.com](https://log.nicksimson.com/).

 </div>

 </div>